PixelsHub/pixelshub-unitynetrooms/docs/PlayerBasics.md

 ```
 > [!NOTE]
 > Any player that attempts to connect when there are no available slots (the maximum supported amount has been reached) will be kicked immediately by the server.\
-> Reducing the available slots will kick any excess players, if any.
+> Reducing the available slots will kick excess players, if any.

 ## Player Validation
 Spawned players need to be validated in the server before being initialized.
 Players that fail validation will be kicked immediately.\